Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 \subsection{Statement of the theorem}

-\begin{definition}[Crossing numbers] Given two paths $\mu,\nu$ in a graph $G$, to say that \emph{$\mu$ crosses $\nu$} means that $\mu$ can be written as a concatenation of subpaths in one of two forms: $\mu = \alpha * \nu * \beta$ or $\mu = \alpha * \nu^\inv * \beta$.
+\begin{definition}[Crossing numbers; fully crossing paths] Given two paths $\mu,\nu$ in a graph $G$, to say that \emph{$\mu$ crosses $\nu$} means that $\mu$ can be written as a concatenation of subpaths in one of two forms: $\mu = \alpha * \nu * \beta$ or $\mu = \alpha * \nu^\inv * \beta$.
 The number of distinct concatenation expressions of one of these forms is denoted $\<\mu,\nu\>$, and is called \emph{the number of times that $\mu$ crosses $\nu$}.
 Note that if $G$ is a tree then such a concatenation expression, if it exists, is unique, and hence $\<\mu,\nu\> \le 1$.
 More generally, given $\mu$ a single path and $N$ a collection of paths in $G$, we define $\<\mu,N\> = \sum_{\nu \in N} \<\mu,\nu\>$; this is called the \emph{number of times that $\mu$ crosses $N$}.
 To say that \emph{$\mu$ crosses~$N$} means simply that $\<\mu,N\> \ge 1$.
 In the statement of the \TOAT\ and other places to follow, we apply these concepts in the situation where $G=T$ is a free splitting, $\nu=e$ is either an edge of $T$ or a natural edge of~$T$, and $N = \Gamma \cdot e$ is the orbit of $e$.
-In such a situation $\langle \mu, \Gamma \cdot e\>$ is the number of times that $\mu$ crosses (edges in) the orbit of~$e$, and it is also the number of paths in the orbit of $\mu$ that cross~$e$. \end{definition}
+In such a situation $\langle \mu, \Gamma \cdot e\>$ is the number of times that $\mu$ crosses (edges in) the orbit of~$e$, and it is also the number of paths in the orbit of $\mu$ that cross~$e$.
+To say that $\mu$ \emph{fully crosses $T$} means that $\<\mu,E\> \ge 1$ for each natural edge $E \subset T$; in other words, $\mu$ crosses some translate of every natural edge of $T$. \end{definition}